Cultural Experience at its Best During the Public Holidays in Dubai:

 The UAE or the United Arab Emirates is a federation of 7 emirates, of which Dubai is a populous and world-renowned metropolis.
 Islam is the official religion of the state, practised by at least 90% of its population.
-Most of the observances and the public holidays are based entirely on the Islamic religion and culture.
+Most of the observances and public holidays are based entirely on the Islamic faith and culture.
 It is always a good idea to consider these dates while planning your vacation in Dubai.
 Here are some of the most important public holidays in Dubai with their approximate dates.

 New Year's Celebrations in Dubai

-New Year’s Day – 1st January
+New Year’s Eve Fireworks – 1st January

-The dawn of the Gregorian calendar year is celebrated in Dubai, same as all over the world.
+The dawn of the Gregorian calendar year is celebrated in Dubai, the same as all over the world.
 If you plan your holidays to Dubai during this time of the year, you are guaranteed to be a part of the celebration that includes fireworks and parties.
 The tallest structure in Dubai, the Burj Khalifa, is the centrepiece for a firework display.

 Al Isra’a Wal Mi’raj, one of the Islamic public holidays, is celebrated on the 27th day of Rajab, the Islamic month.
 This night observes the journey of Muhammad with Allah to heaven from Makah, en route Jerusalem.
 Since this journey was made in one night, the festival is also called the Ascension Day.
 This holiday is followed by a long weekend, where families get together to offer prayers and break bread amidst an illuminated city.
 The marketplaces are filled with eateries and stalls brimming with freshly cooked meat and meals.